Derived Returns and Notifications of Change Frequently Asked Questions

 - My institution uses a third party to process my ACH payment files.
 Can the third party process Returns and NOCs on my behalf?

 To ensure the privacy and integrity of the information required to process a Return or NOC, only receiving depository financial institutions (RDFIs) are permitted to process these items.
-To learn more about the FedACH Services via FedLine Web application and to get information on how to request certificates, contact FedACH and Check Services Customer Support or your Account Executive.
+To learn more about the FedACH Services via FedLine Web application and to get information on how to request certificates, contact FedACH and Check Services Customer Support or your Relationship Manager.

 - Can a FedACH subscriber use the "Derive Returns and NOCs" function to create returns the same day a forward item settles?